benx1867/Add-Custom-Rules-to-John/README.md

 # Add Custom Rules to John
 For the ones who can't find how

+Feel free to send me custom rules so i can add them to the repository

 # Create a rules.conf File in the /usr/share/john Directory
 (Change rule to your preferred name):